davidgozalo/ih_datamadpt0420_final_project/README.md

    b.
 Operation
     - user input data
-        - chose between a general demonstration or a ones specific customer demostration
+        - chose between a general demonstration or a one specific customer demostration
     - pipeline procedures
         - assigning every person to a segment
         - define portfolio classes